mohsen-imani/Faster-Tor-Modified-Relay-Circuit-Selection/README.md

 - LAMBDA: it should be set to a value between 0 and 100.
 It is the lambda in our design.
 Please check out our paper for the role of this parameter.
 - CIRC_LIFE_TIME_ISEC: It kills the unused circuits after CIRC_LIFE_TIME_ISEC minutes.
 The default is 5 minutes.
 - MIN_NUMBER_OF_CIRC_FOR_EACH_DEST: It checks to have MIN_NUMBER_OF_CIRC_FOR_EACH_DEST circuits to each popular destination.
 - For choosing   CIRC_SELECT, please check function circuit_get_best_all_in_one in mytors/all-in-one-2.5.12/src/or/circuituse.c to find different circuit selection mechanism in this case.
-We have define so many circuit selection mechanisms  for this case.
+We have defined so many circuit selection mechanisms  for this case.